abougouffa/minemacs/docs/packages.md

 * `llm-ollama`: `llm` module for integrating with Ollama
 * `ellama`: A package for interacting with LLMs from Emacs
 * `elisa`: Emacs Lisp Information System Assistant, LLM-based information agent leveraging a Retrieval Augmented Generation (RAG) approach
+* `aidermacs`: Pair-programming with AI agents using Aider
 * `whisper`: Speech-to-Text interface for Emacs using OpenAI's whisper model and whisper.cpp as inference engine

 ## `me-calendar`